mrkrisgee/FoodVisionMini/README.md

    - Obtain the original dataset.

 2. **Create a Smaller Subset**:
-   - Generate a smaller dataset from the original, consisting of 20% of the images from the <ins>tacos</ins>, <ins>waffles</ins>, and <ins>sushi</ins> classes.
+   - Generate a smaller dataset from the original, consisting of 20% of the images from the <ins>tacos</ins>, <ins>waffles</ins>, and <ins>sushi</ins> classes to optimize training speed.
-   - Split this subset into training and testing data to optimize training speed.
+   - Split this subset into training and testing data.

 ### Preprocessing and Data Augmentation